 However, moving to a different state can be just as anxiety-inducing as it is enthralling.
 Starting over with new social connections, fear of the unknown, and, of course, having to pay for your move are all valid reasons to be a bit apprehensive about an upcoming move across state lines.
 Not to mention each state has its own set of rules, customs, and features that make the possibility of moving there a slightly more complex process than just packing up your stuff and hitting the road.

 Moving Out Of State: How-To Guide & Helpful Tips

-With so much to think about, we wanted to break down some of the common to-do’s you might overlook when moving to a different state.
+With so much to think about, we wanted to break down some common to-do’s you might overlook when moving to a different state.
 More importantly, we’ll talk about how to move to another state without breaking the bank.

-2. Create a moving binder to get organized.
+Create a moving binder to get organized

-Important documents to include in a moving binder:
+Here are a few key items to include in a moving binder:

 - A customized moving checklist

 - Copies of medical and school records

 - A moving budget with estimated and actual expenses